glouppe/info8010-deep-learning/lecture7.md

 .center.width-90[![](figures/lec7/transformer-decoding-2.gif)]

-Each step in the decoding phase produces an output token, until a special symbol is reached indicating the transformer decoder has completed its output.
+Each step in the decoding phase produces an output token, until a special symbol is reached indicating the completion of the transformer decoder's output.

 The output of each step is fed to the bottom decoder in the next time step, and the decoders bubble up their decoding results just like the encoders did.

 .footnote[Credits: Jay Alammar, [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/).]

+???

+R: Check UDL

 ---